 Its important to note that California-style recourse factoring, is most often employed to deal with smaller clients, often with even smaller, marginal account debtor credits.
-Non-recourse factoring simply doesn't provide the necessary service to the client who is primarily in need of financing and immediate cash under all circumstances.
+Strict non-recourse factoring often simply doesn't provide the necessary service to the client who is primarily in need of financing and immediate cash under all circumstances.